Ayagikei/LifeUp-Wiki/docs/en/introduction/roadmap.md

 The development of `LifeUp` in the past few years has always focused on developing new functional modules or adding new features to existing modules.
 Today, we believe that the functional modules of `LifeUp` are more than self-consistent in width but insufficient in depth.
 Therefore, the following development goals aim at functional depth, continuously improve existing available modules, and increase practicality (calendar integration, widgets, statistics);

 We will also continuously improve API functionality, allowing it to meet expansion needs.
+For example, support the community to develop its own task list and shop items list UI.

-In addition, we try to improve our data system and explore using Flutter to develop cross-end versions.
+In addition, we will try to improve our data system and explore using Flutter to develop cross-platform versions.

 | Module | Subfunction | Estimated Version | Requirement Reason | Priority | Result |
 | -------- | ---------------------------------------- -------------------- | ---------- | ------------------ -------------------------------------------- | ------ | ---- |